ghex-org/ghexbench/results/betzy/README.md

 * `single_node`, `27_nodes` : number of nodes used
 * `mpicart`, `hwcart`: Cartesian communicator implementation

+## Domain decomposition

 The `allcores` configuration started 128 ranks per compute node, 1 rank per each physical core.
 Effectively, 4 cores per L3 cache domain, 16 cores per NUMA node, and 64 cores per socket were started.
 The `halfcores` configuration started 64 ranks per compute node.
 Every second core was used, hence 2 cores per L3 cache domain, 8 ranks per NUMA node, and 32 ranks per socket were started.

+The below benchmarks present weak scaling, with each rank computing on a 64^3 computational grid.
 Within each compute node the ranks were organized into a 3D grid.
-The actual decomposition is mentioned for each benchmark.
-Additionally, for `27_nodes` configurations the nodes were arranged into a 3D grid with dimension `[3 3 3]`.

-When using the `mpicart` configuration the rank neighborhood was determined by the `MPI_Cart_*` communicator.
-In that case the rank to compute node assignment was done automatically by MPI.
-Running the benchmark only required specifying the global rank grid dimensions, e.g., ``--MPICart 12 12 12``.
 With the `hwcart` configuration the ranks were remapped to a memory domain specific rank grid.
-For example, `--socket 1 1 2 --numa 1 2 2 --l3 2 2 1 --core 2 1 1`.
+For example, the `halfnode` distribution `--socket 1 1 2 --numa 1 2 2 --l3 2 2 1 --core 2 1 1` results in a `[4 4 4]` rank grid and `[256 256 256]`
+computational grid per node.
+For `27_nodes` configurations the nodes were further arranged into a 3D cartesian grid with dimension `[3 3 3]` (`--node 3 3 3`).
+Hence the dimensions of the global computational grid was `[768 768 768]`.

+When using `mpicart` the rank neighborhood was determined by the `MPI_Cart_*` communicator and the rank to compute node assignment was done automatically by MPI.
+For `ompi` we used `-map-by ppr:32:socket:pe=2 -bind-to core` for `halfcore` setups and `-map-by ppr:64:socket:pe=1 -bind-to core` for `allcores` setups.
+In case of `impi` an equivalent pinning scheme was used.
+Running the benchmark only required specifying the global rank grid dimensions, e.g., `--MPICart 12 12 12`.

 ## Benchmark results
 The computational grid was periodic in all dimensions.
 Single precision, 32-bit floats were used.